Matatika/matatika-docs/content/data-import/custom-scripts.md

 meltano invoke dbt run
 ```

-By invoking other plugins through Meltano, you gain the benefit of Meltano taking base level enviroment variables and passing them these plugins to use.
-This isnt perfect in every case, but generally will get you around setting a lot of enviroment variables manually.
+By invoking other plugins through Meltano, you gain the benefit of Meltano taking base level environment variables and passing them these plugins to use.
+This isn't perfect in every case, but generally will get you around setting a lot of environment variables manually.

 ## Further Reading